What are your opening times?

 We are unable to allow children to walk through the zoo alone without an accompanying adult.
 For safety reasons we require an adult over 18 to drop off and collect children participating in the following Junior Programme activities:

-With written prior consent from parents/carers, Young Conservationists (school years 10 – 12) may make their own way to the activities.
+With written prior arrangement with parents/guardians, Young Conservationists (secondary school years 10-12) may make their own way to the activities.

 Do I need a zoo ticket?